2016 California Proposition 67: "No" vote

-Fiscal Impact
+Fiscal impact

 The Official Voter Information Guide states that the passing of this measure would have relatively small fiscal effects on both the state and local governments.
 The measure could result in an increase of state costs to CalRecycle to ensure bag manufacturers meet new requirements.
 The measure may result in some cost saving to local governments in the form of reduced cleanup or waste management costs.

 Provisions

-Prohibits Single-Use Plastic Carryout Bags
+Prohibits single-use plastic carryout bags

 The measure prohibits grocery stores, convenience stores, pharmacies, and liquor stores from providing single-use, plastic, carryout bags.
 There are certain exceptions to this rule such as bags for unwrapped food products such as bulk produce or certain prescriptions.

-Requires Charge for Other Carryout Bags
+Requires charge for other carryout bags

 In addition to banning single-use plastic bags, the measure permits the sale of reusable plastic bags as a replacement to single-use bags at a minimum fee of $0.10.
 This fee does not apply to certain low-income customers.
 The revenue generated from reusable bag sales is kept by individual stores.
 Under the provision, stores must use proceeds to cover the costs of providing carryout bags, complying with the new measure, and efforts to educate and encourage reusable bag usage.

-Creates New Standards for Reusable Carryout Bags
+Creates new standards for reusable carryout bags

 The measure creates new standards for the durability and material qualifications for reusable bags distributed at grocery stores, convenience stores, pharmacies, and liquor stores.
 The California Department of Resources Recovery is responsible for determining reusable bag requirements and ensuring bag manufacturers meet certification requirements.

+Implementation

+Implementing the proposition

+Under the proposition, grocery and retail stores with pharmacies, are prohibited to provide their customers single use plastic bags.
+Instead they are to provide certifiable reusable bags or recycled paper bags with a minimum surcharge of 10 cents per bag.
+Stores which do not have an implemented charge will be required to charge a minimum of 10 cents for a single plastic bag.
+Stores which have implemented a bag charge will be allowed to keep to their implemented price as long as it stays in accordance with terms outlined in the ban.
+The proposition sets to address any problems which arise inequity by requiring stores provide a reusable bag free of charge to recipients of food assistance, EBT, WIC, or Food Vouchers, as well as pharmacies provide bags containing a prescribed prescription.